mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

     </video>
 </div>

-This confirmed that the function worked correctly when called directly — I could see each token arriving in sequence, and tracing behaved exactly as expected.
+This confirmed that the function worked correctly when called directly.
+I could see each token arriving in sequence, and tracing behaved exactly as expected.

 Encouraged, I tried the same workflow through other access methods.
 That’s when things started to break.